aatmunbaxi/site/content/comp/meow_state_org_speed.md

 type = "post"
 +++

-_TL;DR: We implement our own `meow-state` to navigate `org-mode` document structure to recover and extend the function of org speed keys in meow._
+_TL;DR: We implement a `meow-state` for quick navigation of `org-mode` document structure._

 I&rsquo;ve been very pleased with my switch to the `meow` modal editor, but one of the downsides of it is no obvious way to use [speed keys](https://orgmode.org/manual/Speed-Keys.html) in `org-mode`.
 Namely, the meow normal state maps would clash with the speed key definitions.
 One could just redefine the speed keys to avoid the normal state maps, or redefine the normal state maps themselves, but that&rsquo;s no fun.

-Org speed keys offer a kind of &ldquo;transient modality&rdquo; to default emacs keybindings in the words of Mickey Petersen (which he states are already a kind of transient modality).
+In the words of Mickey Petersen, org speed keys offer a kind of &ldquo;transient modality&rdquo; to default emacs keybindings.
 But meow is _already_ a modal editing scheme, there&rsquo;s no benefit that I can see to making speed keys a transient behavior, especially with how much I use org-mode.

 We take a different approach and define our own `meow-state` to navigate org structure.